Henry Fortescue (Lord Chief Justice): Embassy to King Henry VI

 Almost immediately afterwards he was commissioned by the Parliament of Ireland to accompany Sir James Alleyn, the Chief Justice of the Irish Common Pleas, on a mission to England, to lay before the king (Henry VI of England) the grievances of his Irish subjects.

 Again, in 1428, he was sent with Sir Thomas Strange by the lords and commons assembled in Dublin, with the concurrence of Sir John Sutton, the Lord Lieutenant of Ireland, with a number of articles of complaint to be laid again before the king.

 One of the grievances which he was instructed to represent related to the insults and assaults made upon himself and Sir James Alleyn during their former mission, from which it may be concluded that their first visit to the court had not met with much success.
 The other griefs for which the parliament prayed redress related to the frequent changes of governors and justices, the debts left behind them by each successive lord-lieutenant, the exclusion of Irish law students from the English Inns of Court, and the treatment of Irishmen travelling in England.

-There is no further mention of Fortescue in the 'Patent Rolls,’ nor is anything known as to his afterlife, beyond the record of an action brought against him to recover certain lands in Nethercombe, Devonshire.
+There is no further mention of Fortescue in the 'Patent Rolls,’ nor is anything known as to his afterlife, beyond the record of an action brought against him to recover certain lands in Nethercombe, Devon.